 No More Emailing

 The old way of accessing files on other devices was to email the file to yourself, wait for it to download and hope that you could access your email.
-This technique often left people with limitations, as most email platforms have a limit as to how large of a file that you can email.
+This technique often left people with limitations, as most email platforms have a limit as to how large of a file you can email.
 With Google Drive, you’re no longer restricted to how large your files can be.
 As long you have a connection, Google Drive will upload and download at your command, so you can access the files anytime from anywhere.

 Your Google Drive is not only useful for your personal access, but you can allow others to access your Drive as well.
 With sharing, other users can access files that you upload, allowing you to create a “file server” for you, your colleagues, your family, and anyone else that you can imagine.
 This sharing capability makes your files more mobile than they ever could have been before the days of Google Drive.